Mpompili/lazerline/README.md

 - [ ] Polish out UI/UX.
 - [ ] Players can select their lazerline color and difficulty of game through side buttons.

+### Bonus features

+- [ ] extra environment particle effects to _spice_ up the stage
+- [ ] unique minimalist death and victory modals at game over
+- [ ] Special Rounds, for extra difficulty, sets unique changes to the game for added difficulty...example: Strobe (strobe light effect on the arena)
+- [ ] 4 person multiplayer over the internet.